 Face Covering and Social Distancing Requirements

-To reduce the transmission of COVID-19 infection, all students, employees and visitors must wear a face covering in any university building, facility and classroom unless they are physically isolated in a private space or room.
+All students, employees and visitors must wear a face covering in any university building, facility and classroom unless they are physically isolated in a private space or room.

-Face coverings also must be worn in all public places and settings on campus where social distancing of six feet cannot be maintained.
+Face coverings must also be worn in all public places and settings on campus where social distancing of six feet cannot be maintained.
 This includes outdoor spaces on campus and situations such as traveling to and from classes or events.

 Quarantine, Isolation & Contact Tracing

 The university is coordinating and partnering closely with the Champaign-Urbana Public Health District to support their work to manage contact tracing for all COVID-19 cases in Champaign County that are related to our faculty, staff or students.
 Isolation or quarantine as directed by CUPHD, University Housing, Private Certified Housing and Certified Greek Housing is mandatory.

 Quarantine helps prevent the spread of disease by separating and restricting the movement of people who were exposed to COVID-19.
 It is used to keep someone who might have been exposed to the virus away from others to reduce the potential risk of transmission.

 Isolation is used when someone has actually tested positive for COVID-19.It is used to keep someone known to be contagious with COVID-19 away from others.